-Tennis Loop and Pin
+Kickball Loop and Pin

-The requirements listed below are taken from the Cub Scout Academics and Sports Program Guide (34299 - 2009 Printing).
-Webelos Scouts that earn the Tennis Belt Loop while a Webelos Scout also satisfy part of requirement 3 for the Sportsman Activity Badge.
+The requirements listed below are taken from the Cub Scout Academics and Sports Program Guide (34299) 2009 Printing.
+This sport was added in 2009.

 Tiger Cubs, Cub Scouts, and Webelos Scouts may complete requirements in a family, den, pack, school, or community environment.
 Tiger Cubs must work with their parents or adult partners.
 Parents and partners do not earn loops or pins.